da-roth/NeuronalNetworkTensorflowFramework/README.md

 Refer to the [documentation](https://github.com/da-roth/NeuronalNetworkTensorflowFramework/blob/main/src/documentation.pdf) for detailed explanations of the examples and code.

-## Contributing

-We welcome contributions and suggestions to improve the framework.
-Please feel free to open an issue or submit a pull request with your proposed changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Extension: Multilevel Monte Carlo Learning
+## Multilevel Monte Carlo Learning

 This repository has been extended to include an implementation of the methods presented in the preprint "Multilevel Monte Carlo Learning", which can be found [here](https://arxiv.org/abs/2102.08734).
 The article focuses on the approximation of expected values of functional quantities on the solution of a stochastic differential equation (SDE) using multilevel Monte Carlo learning techniques.